Skip to content

 • OAuth Token Analysis: Queries all OAuth tokens in the org using SOQL to retrieve comprehensive token information including app names, users, authorization status, and usage statistics.

-• Unsecured App Detection: Identifies Connected Apps that allow users to authorize themselves without admin approval, which can pose security risks.
+• Unsecured App Detection: Identifies apps that allow users to authorize themselves without admin approval, which can pose security risks.

 • Detailed Reporting: Generates two comprehensive CSV reports:

-• OAuth Tokens Report: Lists all OAuth tokens with security status, user information, and usage data
+• OAuth Tokens Report: Lists all OAuth tokens with security status, app type, user information, and usage data

-• Connected Apps Summary: Aggregates unsecured Connected Apps with counts of associated OAuth tokens
+• Connected Apps Summary: Aggregates unsecured apps with counts of associated OAuth tokens and app type

-• Visual Indicators: Uses status icons (❌ for unsecured, ✅ for secured) to provide immediate visual feedback on security status.
+• Visual Indicators: Uses status icons (❌ for unsecured, ✅ for secured, ⚪ for ignored) to provide immediate visual feedback on security status.

-• Security Recommendations: Provides actionable guidance on how to secure Connected Apps through proper configuration.
+• Security Recommendations: Provides actionable guidance on how to secure Connected Apps and External Client Apps through proper configuration.

 • Notifications: Sends alerts to configured channels (Grafana, Slack, MS Teams) with security findings and attached reports.